-"I'm gonna go pack up some sandwiches and stuff for me and Alice for a picnic.
-Are there any leftovers in the fridge Rosie?"
+"I'm gonna go pack up some sandwiches and stuff for me and Alice for a picnic , are there leftovers in the fridge still Rosie?"

-"Yeah sure there is Jazz.
-Take whatever you want.
-The basket's under the spare bed, and the blanket and plates are already packed inside."
+"Yeah sure Jazz, take whatever you want.
+The basket's under the spare bed, with a blanket and plates already packed."

 Alice sat on the bottom step with Rosalie and linked their arms together.
 "Thank you Rosie."